 Some side effects can be serious.
-The following symptoms are uncommon, but if you experience any of them, call your doctor immediately: more frequent or more severe chest painrapid, pounding, or irregular heartbeatfainting
+If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: more frequent or more severe chest painrapid, pounding, or irregular heartbeatfainting

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].